-Figure 1 shows the length frequency distributions for SBT caught by the Indonesian longline fishery by season (note that 8 fish between 100 and 129 cm FL were also sampled in 2013/14 but are not shown).
+Figure 1 shows the length frequency distributions for SBT caught by the Indonesian longline fishery by spawning season (note that 8 fish between 100 and 129 cm FL were also sampled in 2013/14 but are not shown).
 The data are separated into those caught on and those caught just south of the spawning ground in the 2003/04 to 2006/07 seasons (see Farley et al., 2007) as SBT caught south of the spawning ground are not considered part of the spawning population.

 As noted in previous reports to CCSBT-ESC, considerable change has occurred in the size distribution of SBT caught on the spawning ground since monitoring began.
 In the mid- and late-1990s, the majority of SBT caught were between 165 and 190 cm FL with a median length of ~180 cm (Figure 1).
-In the early-2000s, the relative proportion of small SBT (<165 cm) in the catch increased (Figure 2).
+In the early-2000s, the relative proportion of small SBT (155-165 cm FL) in the catch increased (Figure 2).
 The mean size of SBT caught declined from 188.1 to 166.8 cm between 1993/94 and 2002/03, and remained between 168.3 and 171.0 cm until 2011/12 (Table 1).

-In 2012/13 and 2013/14, the length frequencies of the sampled catch indicate a new mode of relatively small fish at about 145-155 cm FL as well as the usual mode of larger fish between 160 and 180 cm FL.
-In these seasons, the relative abundance of fish <155 cm was 32.9% and 35.0% respectively compared to much lower levels of 0 to 12.4% in the previous seasons (Figure 2).
-This change in the size distribution is reflected in a decrease in the mean size of SBT to 162.1 cm and 161.6 cm (Table 1).
-The box plot of fish lengths (Figure 3) shows the recent increase in the size range of SBT sampled and the decreased in average size.
-When examined by month for 2013/14, just over 50% of SBT sampled in September 2013 to January 2014 were <155 cm, declining slightly to 41% in February, 10.8% in March and only 3.3% in April 2014.
+In the last three spawning seasons (2012/13 to 2014/15), the length frequencies indicate a new mode of very small fish between 140 and 155 cm FL in the catch.
+In these seasons, the relative abundance of fish <155 cm was between 32.9% and 35.3% compared to much lower levels of 0 to 12.4% in the previous seasons (Figure 2).
+This change in the size distribution is reflected in a decrease in the mean size of SBT in the catch to ~162 cm FL (Table 1; Figure 3).

-Investigations have been initiated to determine whether the small SBT sampled in 2012/13 and 2013/14 were caught on or off the SBT spawning ground.
+Investigations were initiated to determine whether the small SBT sampled recently were caught on or off the SBT spawning ground.
 In early May 2014, tuna fishing industry in Benoa participated in a workshop3 at which a presentation was given highlighting the importance of catch location information to enable a better understanding of the increase in smaller fish in the landings.
 Follow-up discussions at the Benoa office4 with responsibility for monitoring of fishing vessel activity revealed that VMS is available for some of the Benoa longline fleet and may provide validation of catch location information for the smaller SBT, should such information be provided by individual fishing companies.